buddhist-uni/buddhist-uni.github.io/_content/articles/women-challenging-celibate-buddhist-order_kawahashi-noriko.md

 pages: "55--74"
 ---

-This article examines the "temple wife problem," focusing on public hearings advocating for gender equality movements in Buddhist orders to promote inclusive dialogue.
-It also addresses the ongoing tension between celibacy and the practice of marriage by male priests in the Sōtō School of Buddhism.
+This article examines the "temple wife problem:" that the wives of Sōtō Zen Priests are expected to manage their husband's temples but receive no official status or support for their labor.

+Focusing on public hearings held in 2006 in which temple wives (*jizoku*) aired their grievances, the article examines the unique challenges that Japanese Zen must confront since the Meiji Reforms eliminated celibacy from the priesthood.